 We consider the health, safety and well-being of our students involved in our international programs of the utmost importance.
 Harding's Dean of International Programs receives world-wide information daily from security officials and remains in 24/7 contact with our Security Advisor and foreign campus program directors.
-In the event of a political, social or natural emergency, the Dean will be in close contact with the on-site director for any of our overseas programs.
+In the event of a political, social or natural emergency, the Dean remains in close contact with the on-site director for any of our overseas programs.
 Pertinent information will be provided here as a quick resource for your convenience.

 Worldwide Situational Awareness